xsaamiir/waypoint-plugin-cloudstorage/README.md

 # Waypoint Plugin Google Cloud Storage [**WIP**]

-waypoint-plugin-gcs is a registry plugin for [Waypoint](https://github.com/hashicorp/waypoint).
+waypoint-plugin-cloudstorage is a registry plugin for [Waypoint](https://github.com/hashicorp/waypoint).
 It allows you to upload an artifact to Google Cloud Storage.

 **This plugin is still work in progress, please open an issue for any feedback or issues.**